lokka30/ElementalMenus/CONTRIBUTING.md

 # Contribution Guidelines

+## IDE

+* **IntelliJ IDEA** is strongly recommended - it's free (and much better than Eclipse)!
+* **Do not allow your IDE to automatically re-arrange code.** We have purposely grouped variables and methods together, and we would rather an IDE's reformatter not mess with it.

 ## Language

 * All contributions **must** be written in **English**.
 Please use the 'US' version - for instance, 'color' should be